effjy/vwipe/README.md

 On **Copy-on-Write (CoW)** filesystems like Btrfs, ZFS, or APFS, individual file wiping may be bypassed by the filesystem controller.
 In these cases, **Free Space Sanitization** is the recommended method to ensure data destruction.

 ## 📄 License
-Copyright © 2026 Jean-Francois Lachance-Caumartin.
-All rights reserved.
+Copyright © 2026 Jean-François Lachance-Caumartin.
+Licensed under the MIT License.